GAEA-TIMA the Gigantis

 GAEA-TIMA the Gigantis (大怪獣ゲァーチマ, Dai Kaijū Geāchima) is a Japanese manga series written and illustrated by KENT.
 It began serialization in Kodansha's seinen manga magazine Monthly Young Magazine in June 2023.
 An anime adaptation has been announced.

+Plot

+One day, a monster called GAEA-TIMA appears from the sea and attacks the port city of Konan, which devastates the town.
+However, the monster dissolves into the sea, providing nutrients to catch fish.
+Yako Morinomiya creates a souvenir to commemorate the event, which becomes popular among tourists.
+However, ten years later, the monster reappears and the townsfolk have to determine if he is a friend or a foe and if there are others like him.

 Media

 Manga

 Written and illustrated by KENT, GAEA-TIMA the Gigantis began serialization in Kodansha's seinen manga magazine Monthly Young Magazine on June 20, 2023.
-Its chapters have been compiled into seven tankōbon volumes as of November 2025.
+Its chapters have been compiled into nine tankōbon volumes as of July 2026.

 During their panel at San Diego Comic-Con 2024, Kodansha USA announced that they had licensed the series for English publication.